Turmoil grows over White House correspondents’ dinner

 Although all presidents have had scrapes with the press corps, relations between the media and the White House are at what some see as an all-time low.

-After some news organisations called out Trump for “lies” on a variety of topics, the president disparaged journalists as “among the most dishonest human beings on earth.”
+After some news organizations called out Trump for “lies” on a variety of topics, the president disparaged journalists as “among the most dishonest human beings on earth.”

 “I don’t think #PresidentTrump should go into the coliseum to wrestle with the wild animals,” Decker tweeted.